andonovx/auctions/README.md

 In order to run the tests locally you must install the Ganache or some other server that will set up a blockchain locally.

-Another solution is to connect to a tesnet - truffle-config.js already has the configuration for Polygon Mumbai testnet, just aquire a web3 provider (e.g. through chainstack - https://chainstack.com/), and
+Another solution is to connect to a tesnet - truffle-config.js already has the configuration for Polygon Mumbai testnet, just aquire a web3 provider (e.g. through chainstack - https://chainstack.com/), and paste the websocket provider url into the truffle-config configuration file (mumbai configuration).

 # COMPILING